EverestWorks/EverTerm/src/Linux/README.txt

-This is the linux code for EverTerm, compilation instructins will be in an sh file
+This is the linux side of the code, which should involve more linux type commends

 Prerequistes:

-python
-pip
-a debian based distro or debian pyinstaller hands mouse
+python (depends if you have it, so sudo may be needed) pip (depends if you have it, so sudo may be needed) an arch based distro or debian pyinstaller (install with pip, no sudo needed) hands (gonna need sudo) keyboard (just get one, no sudo needed)

-if any of these isn't present, run autoinstall.sh
+if any of these isn't present, please install it